Latest News

 As the Middle East conflict escalates, airlines cancel more flights

-The global air travel industry is still severely affected by the Iran war, which forced major Middle Eastern hubs to close, including Dubai Doha, and Abu Dhabi.
-This left tens or thousands of passengers stranded.
+The global air travel industry is still severely affected by the war in Iran, which forced major Middle Eastern hubs like Dubai, Doha, and Abu Dhabi to close.

 AEGEAN AIRLINES